schnaader/fairytale/README.md

 How to build
 ------------

 For Windows, there's a make.bat batch script that works with MinGW.
-Use "make" for a 64-bit build, "make 32" for a 32-bit build.
+Use `make` for a 64-bit build, `make 32` for a 32-bit build.

 For Linux, OSX and ARM, there are Makefiles.
-Use "make" for a 64-bit build, "make -f Makefile.32" for a 32-bit build.
+Use `make` for a 64-bit build, `make -f Makefile.32` for a 32-bit build.

 Releases/Binaries
 -----------------